 About lung cancer

 Lung cancer begins when abnormal cells grow and multiply in an uncontrolled way in the lungs.
-Cancer that starts in the lungs is known as primary lung cancer.
-It can spread to the lymph nodes, brain, adrenal glands, liver and bones.
+Cancer that starts in the lungs is called primary lung cancer.
+It can spread throughout the lungs, and to the lymph nodes, pleura, brain, adrenal glands, liver and bones.

-When cancer starts in another part of the body and spreads to the lungs, it is called secondary or metastatic cancer in the lung.
+When cancer starts in another part of the body and spreads to the lungs, it is named after the primary cancer (e.g. cancer that starts in the breast and spreads to the lungs is called metastatic breast cancer).

 Learn more about:

-The lungs are the main organs for breathing, and are part of the respiratory system.
-As well as the lungs, the respiratory system includes the nose, mouth, trachea (windpipe) and airways (tubes) to each lung.
+The lungs are 2 sponge-like organs that are used for breathing.
+They are part of the respiratory system, which also includes the nose, mouth, trachea (windpipe) and airways (tubes) to each lung.
 There are large airways known as bronchi (singular: bronchus) and small airways called bronchioles.
+The lungs sit in the chest and are protected by the rib cage.

-The lungs are two large, spongy organs.
-Each lung is made up of sections called lobes – the left lung has two lobes and the right lung has three.
+Each lung is made up of sections called lobes – the left lung has 2 lobes, and the right lung has 3 lobes.

-The lungs rest on the diaphragm, which is a wide, thin muscle that helps with breathing.
+The lungs rest on the diaphragm, which is a wide, thin muscle that helps with breathing, and separates the chest from the abdomen (belly).

 The space between the two lungs is called the mediastinum.
-Several structures lie in this space, including:
+A number of important structures lie in this space, including:

 - the heart and large blood vessels